xai-ca/xray/README.md

 # Usage

 ## Website
-You can access the tool by visiting the following website (https://wese.onrender.com) directly.
-Please note that it may take some time to load, as the service automatically shuts down after long periods of inactivity.
+You can access the tool by visiting the following website ([go.illinois.edu/xray](https://go.illinois.edu/xray)) directly.

 ## Locally Development